06 Mar What is High-Piled Storage?

 What is high-piled storage?
 Storing product over 12 feet high.
 This triggers an increase in scrutiny from your city/county during the permitting process, mainly involving safety factors.
 If your product is deemed high hazard (ie: batteries, rubber tires, etc.) the threshold for triggering high-piled storage may be even lower, potentially as low as six feet.
 High-piled storage does not apply in most cases if your total storage area is less than 500 square feet.

 Storing your product as high as you can vertically saves valuable space, but brings with it stricter fire safety requirements.
+Any time you’re installing pallet rack or cantilever rack, you’ll want to be aware of the high-piled storage requirements discussed here.

 High Piled Storage Requirements